gani88/list-form-project/README.md

+# To Do List in This Project

-# Data : JSON Data with product of military
+## Data : JSON Data with product of military
 create json data with product of military

-# Form Component
+## Form Component
 Military Manufacturers and Suppliers

 Form to request weapons and supplies: